-For the latest information on the Central Avenue Safety Project construction, visit the project webpage.
+Find out the latest about construction on the Central Avenue Safety Project on the project webpage

 As roundabouts open in Alameda, here are some tips on how to travel through them in a car, on foot or on bike.